MissaelOrtiz/Lab13-adventure-quest/README.md

 8) Consider your data model.
 What objects will you be using?
 What are the key/value pairs?
 What arrays do you need?
 What needs to live in local storage?
 9) Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.

+### HTML (character creator)
+Inside a single form, we need:
+    -an input
+        -grabs user name
+    -a radio button
+        -grabs user class
+    -submit button
+        -to run the code
+## Event
+On clicking submit
+    -grab all data
+        -put data in local storage
+            -completed quests
+            -gold
+            -hp
+            -name
+            -race
+            -class